rescobar9/compasstt/CompassTT.md

 ```

 ## Step 4
-Select "Logic" on the left hand side menu and drag the "0 < 0" block an replace the "true" block.
+Select "Logic" on the left hand side menu and drag the "0 < 0" block and replace the "true" block.
 Repeat the same step for "else if".

 ```blocks